Dominic McGlinchey: IRA career

 Under McGlinchey's leadership, his area became one of the most dangerous areas of Northern Ireland for the security forces.
 This brought him into confrontation with the IRA leadership, to whom he regularly complained about the quality of his men's equipment ("units in South Armagh had 'better gear' than his teams", he moaned).
 His repeated requests for more and more powerful arms were denied.
 For an 18-month period between 1976 and 1977, McGlinchey's unit often cooperated with that of the local INLA, their volunteers often taking part in each other's operations.
 However, by the spring of 1977 the INLA in the region had suffered a number of damaging arrests.
 To avoid losing the IRA's best operatives to a similar fate, McGuinness ordered McGlinchey, Hughes and Milne to go to New York and stay for a while with sympathisers.
 This may also have been a form of exile due to their indiscipline and over-enthusiasm, as McGuinness was rarely able to control them.
 He also knew that their capture "would have been a major propaganda coup for the authorities".
 McGlinchey's stay was a lively one; while there, they were wrongly accused of a robbery, which had been committed by an Irish republican fundraiser.
 McGlinchey wanted to kill the man but was persuaded against it.
 The three men returned to Ireland soon after this episode.

-In 1977, following a mailvan robbery, McGlinchey was arrested in Monaghan for carjacking a Garda patrol vehicle and threatening the officer with a pistol, although McGlinchey claimed that the gun was actually a wheelbrace.
+In 1977, following a mailvan robbery, McGlinchey was arrested in County Monaghan for carjacking a Garda patrol vehicle and threatening the officer with a pistol, although McGlinchey claimed that the gun was actually a wheelbrace.
 He failed to make bail at Dublin's Special Criminal Court after a Garda Superintendent argued that McGlinchey would fail to attend court if bailed.
 McGlinchey was convicted and sent to the Republic of Ireland's maximum-security Portlaoise Prison.
 In the north, Hughes and Milne carried on as usual, but some veteran republicans, says Dillon, believed that they had lost an experienced advisor, and following the loss of Hughes, writes the ex-Provisional and lawyer Kieran Hughes, "south Derry was never the same after the break-up of the unit centred on Francis Hughes and Dominic McGlinchey".